Not-a-Fintech-Company/Website/guides/how-to-launch-a-card-product.md

 ### Debit Networks

 While not a major differentiator anymore, debit networks are a requirement for all debit cards issued inside the US due to the Durbin Amendment.
 For most major banks in the US, dual routing (the Durbin Requirement) is usually done by the major networks wholly owned debit networks (Visa -> Interlink, Mastercard -> Maestro).
 For NeoBanks, a common provider is AllPoint, which is provides \~40,000 ATMs throught the us.
-There are other Interbank or Pin Debit networks that proivde ATM access and a list can be found on the this Wikipedia page <https://en.wikipedia.org/wiki/Interbank_network#United_States>.
+There are other Interbank or Pin Debit networks that proivde ATM access and a list can be found on the this Wikipedia [page](https://en.wikipedia.org/wiki/Interbank_network#United_States).

 # Servicing